ulahello/smolbar/README.md

 ```

 [^6]: The command is not currently passed to a shell, so if you try to pass arguments it will fail.
+[^7]: A refresh will not disrupt the execution of the command, it will wait until the command finishes.

 #### Immediate scope